Flash Briefing Skill Certification Checklist

 Skills that operate as expected are important to us.
 You need to perform functional tests of your content skill to ensure that the descriptions display in the Alexa app and accurately describe the skill and its feeds.
 In addition, you need to make sure that when enabled, the feed is read or played as expected.

-In the developer portal
+In the developer console

-- Listen to the preamble you provided for each feed by using the Listen button.
+- Listen to the preamble you provided for each feed by using the arrow button.
 Make sure the preamble is understandable, starts with "in" or "from", is free from errors, and correctly identifies the feed.

 In the Alexa app